 Fabulous Food Chains

 3rd-5th - Predators, prey and scavengers, oh my!
 Students will participate in a food chain vocabulary activity followed by hands-on animal skull observation, data collection and reporting.
 Finish out the program by observing a live animal visitor and identifying its role in the food chain.

 Finding Out About Forests

 Polar Bears and Climate Change

 6th-College - These amazing predators are superbly adapted to live along the shores of the Arctic Ocean.
 However, rising temperatures are affecting their icy home.
-Students will be encouraged to make a personal change to lessen their own impacts on global warming and have the opportunity to examine polar bear skull and claw models and a real piece of polar bear pelt.
+Students will be encouraged to make a personal change to reduce their own impacts on global warming and will have the opportunity to examine polar bear skull and claw models and a real piece of polar bear pelt.

-6th-12th - Some animals have teeth for grinding up plants, while others sport teeth adapted for grabbing and tearing up their prey.
-Still others have teeth for both.
+6th-12th - Some animals have teeth for grinding up plants while others sport teeth adapted for grabbing and tearing up their prey.
+Some animals have teeth for both.
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.

 Sounds and Signals

-2nd-5th - Students will discover some of the ways through which animals communicate and how communication is important for survival.
+2nd-5th - Students will discover some of the ways animals communicate and how communication is important for survival.
 Students will listen to real animal sounds and play a sound identification game.